Monotonic Reference-Free Refinement for Autoformalization: The Monotonic Process

+\textbf{The gain from the monotonic process is not inherently dependent on an ensemble of multiple LLMs, however, an ensemble of smaller LLMs can outperform a single larger model.} As shown in Figures~\ref{fig:mono_gpt_1}, \ref{fig:mono_gpt_2}, applying the monotonic process with GPT-5.4 yields consistent improvements across all evaluated dimensions.
+These improvements are further validated by external judges (Figures~\ref{fig:mono_gpt_1_qwen}, \ref{fig:mono_gpt_2_qwen}).
+These results collectively demonstrate that even when using a single LLM, the proposed monotonic process can produce consistent iterative improvements, highlighting its efficiency and generalizability.
+However, both formal validity and overall performance are notably lower when relying on a single large LLM compared to using multiple LLMs assigned to distinct roles.
+This finding further supports our design choice of role specialization within the monotonic process.

-\textbf{Monotonic improvement does not arise from simply running models multiple times.} For comparison, we run an iterative process that uses DeepSeek-Prover for zero-shot autoformalization followed by self-refinement with error feedback from the theorem prover, but without any acceptance policy.
-The results are reported in Figures~\ref{fig:iter_1} and~\ref{fig:iter_2}.
-The scores fluctuate across iterations, and no clear trend of improvement is observed.
+\textbf{Monotonic improvement does not arise from simply running models with feedback from a theorem prover multiple times.} In the ISR process with DeepSeek-Prover-7B and Goedel-Prover-8B, the scores fluctuate across iterations, and no clear trend of consistent improvement is observed.
+While the ISR process with GPT-5.4 exhibits some degree of monotonicity in formal validity and overall scores, this improvement remains weaker than that of the monotonic process with GPT-5.4, as shown in Figure~\ref{fig:mono_gpt}.